GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
+> ### Shipping first time code is like going into debt.
+A little debt speeds development so long as it is paid back promptly with a rewrite.
+The danger occurs when the debt is not repaid.
+Every minute spent on not-quite-right code counts as interest on that debt.
+Entire engineering organizations can be brought to a stand-still under the technical debt load.
 >
-> ~ *Fred Brooks*
+> ~ *Ward Cunningham*

 ---
 ## 🏎 Quick Facts